Do Most #ThisIsUs Fans Find The Character Of Kate #Unlikeable

 “I was gonna wait until the end of this episode but I just can’t.
 How dare you call Kevin the most unlikable character on This is Us when Kate is literally RIGHT THERE.”

-Others are firmly #teamToby when it comes to Kate.
+Others are firmly #TeamToby when it comes to Kate.

 “I find the character of Kate so unlikable that all my sympathy lies with Toby.”